 Should Not Rollover Into An Traditional IRA

 If you roll the plan over to a traditional IRA, you lose the advantage of penalty-free early withdrawals.
 So you should never roll your 457b plan into a traditional IRA.

 Ask your employer if you can leave the account open until you are ready to take your distributions.

 Watch For Lump-Sum Distributions

-A lump-sum distribution is sometimes the default choice when an employee gets terminated or leaves employment.
+A lump-sum distribution is sometimes the default choice when an employee gets terminated or leaves.
 This large distribution can lead to a hefty tax bill at the end of the year.

 To avoid this, make it clear to the plan provider that you do NOT want your account funds to be distributed in a lump sum at any time.

-You can send them this request in writing and keep a copy for your records.
+You can write them this request and keep a copy for your records.

 457 b Plans For Financial Independence